ChrisPuzzo/Llama-2-7b-Privacy-Policies/docs/PROPOSAL.md

 3. Preprocess the dataset (data cleaning, split into training, validation, and test sets).
 4. Fine-tuning to adapt the general LLM to our task using our training dataset.

-Usually, this last fine-tuning step is done by updating the model's parameters based on the new training dataset.
-However, we've learned of new methods called parameter efficient fine-tuning (PEFT) and Low Rank Adaptation (LoRA) that avoid loading the entire LLM into memory and modifying its weights.
+This last fine-tuning step is typically done by updating the model's parameters based on the new training dataset.
+Instead we will investigte alternative methods: PEFT (parameter efficient fine-tuning), and LoRA (Low Rank Adaptation) to avoid loading the entire LLM into memory and modifying its weights.
 Instead, we'll create additional smaller neural matrices called adapters that are used in combination with the original LLM for generating inferences.

-Specifically, we'll use Quantized Low Rank Adaptation (QLoRA), which is a memory efficient way of creating an adapter for an existing LLM, but claims to provide performance similar to the LoRA method.
+Specifically, we'll use Quantized LoRA (QLoRA), which is a memory efficient way of creating an adapter for an existing LLM but claims to provide performance similar to the LoRA method.
 The original model's weights are left unchanged, and we have an adaptor that modifies the inferences of the LLM at runtime.
-An interesting additional benefit of this approach is that the LLM can be tuned for multiple purposes, and the resulting adapters can be swapped in and out or used concurrently against a single in-memory LLM.
+An interesting additional benefit of this approach is that the LLM can be tuned for multiple purposes, and the resulting adapters can be swapped in and out or used currently against a single in-memory LLM.

 The following steps have been adapted from an online tutorial(1):